Jacoby & Meyers, LLP

 At Jacoby & Meyers, LLP, we don’t accept unfair negotiation strategies and we know how to fight them every step of the way.
 Our firm has the resources to push insurers and trucking companies and fight aggressively.
 We don’t let our clients settle until they get what they deserve.

 Unrealistic Liability Defenses

-When a plaintiff files a lawsuit to recover damages, defendants often respond by pleading traditional liability defenses.
+Sometimes defendants respond to lawsuits by pleading traditional liability defenses.
 Even if they realize they can’t win, they have a chance of convincing a jury to award a lower damage amount than the plaintiffs’ lawsuit demands.

 Check out some of our other reviews.